andrew/ultimate-awesome/README.md

 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.
 - [awesome-thingsboard](https://github.com/devaskim/awesome-thingsboard) - A curated list of awesome Thingsboard widgets, widget bundles, dashboards, rule chains and custom rule nodes.
-- [awesome-workplaces-slovenia](https://github.com/otobrglez/awesome-workplaces-slovenia) - Awesome workplaces in Slovenia 🇸🇮.
+- [awesome-cloud-robotics](https://github.com/Airbotics/awesome-cloud-robotics) - A curated list of awesome resources, tutorials and tools for cloud robotics.
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-temporal-action-segmentation](https://github.com/nus-cvml/awesome-temporal-action-segmentation) - A curated list of awesome temporal action segmentation resources. .
 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
-- [awesome-cloud-robotics](https://github.com/Airbotics/awesome-cloud-robotics) - A curated list of awesome resources, tutorials and tools for cloud robotics.
 - [open-science-resources](https://github.com/asoplata/open-science-resources) - A publicly-editable collection of open science resources, including tools, datasets, meta-resources, etc.
 - [ios-apps](https://github.com/learn-anything/ios-apps) - Awesome iOS apps.
 - [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.